-- Dog Breed Group
+Akita Dog Breed Pictures

 Height:2 feet to 2 feet, 4 inches tall at the shoulder

-- 70 to 130 pounds
+Weight:70 to 130 pounds

-- 10 to 12 years
+Life Span:10 to 12 years

 The Akita is a big, bold dog with a distinctly powerful appearance: a large head in contrast to small, triangular eyes; and a confident, rugged stance.
 The mere presence of a powerful Akita serves as a deterrent to most who would cause trouble.

 Many owners are charmed by the Akita's mouthing, but if you find it annoying, simply give your Akita a job that involves carrying something.
-He would happily get the newspaper or your slippers for you, or retrieve the mail or even those keys you keep misplacing.
+They would happily get the newspaper or your slippers for you, or retrieve the mail or even those keys you keep misplacing.

 At 100 pounds or more, the Akita is a lot of muscular power.
 This is a dominating breed, and the Akita will want to dominate you.
 Proper training is essential, and training should be done by the owner.
 Because the Akita is so faithfully loyal, the bond between the owner and the dog must not be broken by boarding the dog with a trainer.

 But be prepared for training to take longer than it does for other breeds.
-Though the Akita is highly intelligent, stubborn willfulness is a part of his personality, which can and does interfere with training.
+Though the Akita is highly intelligent, stubborn willfulness is a part of their personality, which can and does interfere with training.
 The best results come from doing plenty of homework on how to train before ever bringing an Akita home with you.
 This is not a breed for the timid.

 The Akita is not recommended for first-time dog owners, for those who want a lapdog, or for those unwilling to take charge.
 But for owners who can and will invest time and effort in research and proper training, the reward is a fine, intelligent companion with unwavering loyalty.